kappter/filecompare/README.markdown

 1. Open `index.html` in a modern web browser.
 2. Upload two files using the provided file input fields.
 3. Click the "Analyze Files" button (enabled only when both files are selected).
-4. Review the duplication probability, comparison table, and warnings to assess potential duplication.
+4. Review the duplication probability, comparison table, and warnings to assess potential duplication, noting any identical last modified dates.

 ## Future Improvements
 - **Extended Metadata Parsing**: Add libraries like `pdf.js` for PDFs or `mammoth` for DOCX to support more file types.
-- **Server-Side Option**: Implement a backend (e.g., with Python and `exiftool`) for deeper metadata analysis and modified content detection, if privacy concerns can be addressed.
+- **Server-Side Option**: Implement a backend (e.g., with Python and `exiftool`) for true creation date access, deeper metadata analysis, and modified content detection, if privacy concerns can be addressed.
 - **Refined Scoring**: Adjust weights or add new indicators (e.g., partial content similarity) based on real-world testing.
 - **UI Enhancements**: Include file type filters, progress indicators for large files, or downloadable reports.